wurstscript/WurstScript/manual.md

 		...

-In for loops you can also ommit the type of the loop variable.
+In for loops you can also omit the type of the loop variable.

 	for i = 0 to 10
 	for u in someGroup